vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Govindasvāmī

-Sāhityik viśles.an vārtā aur pada-sam. graha.
-Edit. by Brajabhūs.aṇa Sarmā and ´ Kaṇt.hamaṇi Sāstrī and Gokulānanda Taila˙nga.
+Sāhityik viśleṣan vārtā aur pada-saṁgraha.
+Ediṭby Brajabhūṣaṇa Sarmā and ´ Kaṇṭhamaṇi Sāstrī and Gokulānanda Taila˙nga.
 Kankroli VS 2008. ´

 Goyal, Shankar

 1992 History and Historiography of the Age of Harsha.
 With a foreword by K.d.
 Bajpai.
 Jodhpur.

-Goyal, S.R.
+Goyal, ṢR.

 1967 A History of the Imperial Guptas.
 Allahabad.